 - It is a reusable silicone cup made for collecting rather than absorbing menstrual flow.

-How does the Diva Cup work?
+How does the menstrual cup work?

 You will fold, insert and gently twist the cup to ensure it opens and can then collect your menses.
 I promise, for the bleeders, this product is a game-changer.

-I had to pull and spread and the bending and insertion is tricky, but totally doable once you get the hang of it.
+I had to pull and spread and the bending and insertion are tricky, but totally doable once you get the hang of it.
 It was completely comfortable.
 In fact, I felt absolutely nothing.
 I sported a liner as a precautionary measure.
 At the 4-hour mark, I decided it was time to remove the cup, dump the stuff, rinse, clean and reuse.
 Here is how that goes down:

 Ever go vaginal spelunking?
 Get ready!
 You are now!

-Removal of the Diva Cup
+Removal of the cup.

-- If you are in a public restroom and it is time to dump your cup, be sure to bring a water bottle in the stall with you as well as a fresh clean paper towel.
+PRO TIP: If you are in a public restroom and it is time to dump your cup, be sure to bring a water bottle in the stall with you as well as a fresh clean paper towel.
 Heading to the sink to wash and clean your cup might not be convenient.
 Now you will be ready.